 Elder abuse can be physical, sexual, psychological, financial, social or spiritual, or it can result from neglect.

-During the coronavirus (COVID-19) emergency, some older people will become even more isolated than at other times.
-Community awareness of elder abuse is always vital but especially when we are experiencing social disruption.
-Please share these resources produced by the Australian Human Rights Commission with anyone you are concerned about and others who may be in contact with older people.
+You can also share the resources below produced by the Australian Human Rights Commission with anyone you are concerned about and others who may be in contact with older people.

 The bookmark can be shared or printed out and given to older people themselves.

 The poster can be shared or printed out and displayed.

 We particularly ask that people consider the statements on these resources.
 If you or someone you know answers “no” to any of them, you or they may wish to ring the Helpline.

 Note: This bookmark and poster promote the National Elder Abuse Helpline number.
 Please be assured that if you ring the national number from Tasmania you will be taken directly to the Tasmanian Elder Abuse Helpline.
 If you know someone interstate who needs information about elder abuse, you can give them the national number and it will take them directly to the elder abuse helpline in the state they are ringing from.